karthikricssion/karthyk.dev/src/writings/2020-05-27-buidling-portfolio-website/index.md

 published: true
 ---

-It was very in 2015 I had a personal [website](http://kartoon.github.io/) hosted using github pages by my [friend](https://twitter.com/vettijoe).
+It was back in 2015 I had a personal [website](http://kartoon.github.io/) hosted using github pages by my [friend](https://twitter.com/vettijoe).
 He crafted the message on that website, I designed it in 1 hr time.
 It was super simple, clean, and minimal.
 I loved it.
 But after publishing that website I wasn't focus on updating it periodically.
 After 5 years looking at that site now looks the same feel it gave me when I designed it.
 It was out of date.

 Looking back from today, my life has been like a race with no finishing line.
 I was working with a startup that had a hard phase in the beginning and then got smoother and comfortable as the year goes on.
 3 years back, I joined hands with my friend ( brother ) and 2 people to form an AI-based startup.
 I agreed and I started to spend time working night and day creating, reviewing, updating, and research.